nicoblancop/SpotifyDashboard/Readme.txt

 ********** SPOTIFY DASHBOARD **********

 ---- To correctly open the dashboard, fonts need to be installed.
-Fonts are located un the folder info/letras.
+Fonts are located in the folder info/letras.
 If you don't know how to do it, check out the link below. ----

 https://support.microsoft.com/en-us/office/add-a-font-b7c5f17c-4426-4b53-967f-455339c564c1